arthurcgusmao/acg-emacs/acg-emacs/others/linux/README.md

 #### Remove conda from `.bashrc`

-For some reason, Anaconda breaks Emacs build.
+For some reason, Conda breaks Emacs build.
 Comment out the part that includes conda in `.bashrc` to make the installation process.

 #### Build